Md-Abdullah-321/flask-todo-crud/README.md

-# Flask ToDo CRUD Application
+# Flask Todo CRUD Application

 This is a simple CRUD (Create, Read, Update, Delete) application built using Flask, HTML, and CSS.
 It allows users to manage their to-do list by adding, viewing, updating, and deleting tasks.